gauhararfaat/docusaurus/website/versioned_docs/version-2.0.0-alpha.60/installation.md

 title: Installation
 ---

-Docusaurus is essentially a set of npm [packages](https://github.com/facebook/docusaurus/tree/master/packages) that can be installed over npm.
+Docusauruss is essentially a set of npm [packages](https://github.com/facebook/docusaurus/tree/master/packages) that can be installed over npm.

 ## Requirements